signet4grn/SIGNET/README.md

   --vis.genepos                gene position file
-  --id                         NCBI taxonomy id, e.g. 9606 for Homo sapiens, 10090 for Mus musculus --assembly                   genome assembly, e.g. hg38 for Homo sapiens, mm10 for Mus musculus --resv                       result prefix
+  --id                         NCBI taxonomy id, e.g. 9606 for Homo sapiens, 10090 for Mus musculus --assembly                   genome assembly, e.g. hg38 for Homo sapiens, mm10 for Mus musculus --tf                        transcirption factor file, you dont have to specify any file if its for human --resv                       result prefix
 ```